Effective Deep Learning Workflow on HPC

 3) Visually or numerically check for convergence (e.g. check the last 4-5 epochs, what the slope is like; any fluctuations?)

-Most of these can be validated using the graph
+Most of Step 3 can be validated using the graphs:

 Therefore, this model behaves as expected.